MuhammadMuazzain/fullstack-ai-chatbot/README.md

 We will be using FastAPI for the chat server, as it provides a fast and modern Python server for our use.
 [Check out the FastAPI documentation](https://fastapi.tiangolo.com/advanced/websockets/?h=web)) to learn more about WebSockets.

-Follow the full series here: https://blog.stephensanwo.dev/series/build-ai-chatbot

-Created: July 02, 2022
+Created: August 02, 2025
-Author: Stephen Sanwo
+Author: Muazzain